Thanks to those whose research made these pages possible

 One of their greatest achievements was the collection of more than 5,000 historically important pictures which were so generously donated by the people of Bollington – indeed they are still passing to us most interesting and valuable pictures and documents today (if you have something of interest please see this page).
 The late Dr John Coope was instrumental in both setting up the Historical Group (as part of his already established Civic Society) and in encouraging the residents of the town, most of whom were his patients, to search out and make available their pictures.
-These pictures have been digitised and are available for all to search, view and enjoy at the Discovery Centre (a Bollington Civic Society project).
+These pictures have been digitised and are available for all to search, view and enjoy at the Discovery Centre (a Bollington Civic Society project) and online here.

 A selection of the history gleaned by this group, together with some of the pictures, were published in various books.
 Most are now out of print but one, Looking Back at Bollington, has been reprinted and is available at the Discovery Centre or by mail order.
 The high cost of republishing these books has prevented the Civic Society from making more available.
 However, the internet and the Happy Valley web site provide an affordable means of making the material available to a wider public.